A-Awad1/Rest-Countries-Api-Website/README.md

 This challenge is to integrate with the [REST Countries API](https://restcountries.com) to pull country data and display it like in the designs.

-This is without any framework, only by HTML, CSS and JavaScript.
-This challenge is responsive in all devices.

 Users can:

 - See all countries from the API on the homepage
 - Search for a country (or part of its name) using an `input` field
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
-- Toggle the color scheme between light and dark mode _(optional)_ and the value stored in local storage
+- Toggle the color scheme between light and dark mode and the value stored in local storage

+This challenge is responsive in all devices and I don't use any framework.

+Technologies Used:

+- HTML
+- CSS
+- JavaScript (ECMAScript , DOM , BOM , AJAX , Api JSON)

+Additions under development:

+- Test the website by Jest
+- Use gulp plugins to help in maintenance

 [See Website Live](https://a-awad1.github.io/Rest-Countries-Api-Website/)